MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

  - ### Removed
    - Dan Armstrong Orange Squeezer
      - LiveSPICE does not seem to support circuits that consist of compression and other forms of amplitude modulation.
-   - Marshall "Martin Golub/Dookie Mod" (by Misery Party / julio)
-     - _Derived from JCM800 2203 / JMP Superlead 100w._
-     - As per julio's request, it is no longer available for download.
-Please contact him on Instagram (@walkingcontrad1ction) if you want to see the schematic.
    - Pignose 7-100
      - Put on hold as I am unfamiliar with transformer components for the circuit to work as intended.